-Rajiv Gandhi was born in Bombay on August 20, 1944 to Indira and Feroze Gandhi.
+Rajiv Gandhi was born in Bombay on August 20, 1944, to Indira and Feroze Gandhi.
 In 1951, Rajiv Gandhi and his younger brother Sanjay Gandhi were admitted to Shiv Niketan school, where according to his teachers, Rajiv was shy and introvert and 'greatly enjoyed painting and drawing'.
 All pictures/mid-day archives

-Rajiv Gandhi studied in Welham Boys' School and later moved to Doon School in Dehradun in 1954.
+Rajiv Gandhi initially joined Welham Boys' School and later moved to Doon School in Dehradun in 1954.
 He was then sent to London in 1961 to study A-levels.
 From 1962 to 1965 he studied engineering at Trinity College, Cambridge, but did not obtain a degree.
 In 1966, Rajiv Gandhi began a course in mechanical engineering at Imperial College London, but did not complete it

 In 1968, he married Edvige Antonia Albina Maino, after three years of courtship, who changed her name to Sonia Gandhi.
 Their first child, a son, Rahul Gandhi was born in 1970.
-Rahul Gandhi is still unmarried.
-In 1972, the couple had a daughter, Priyanka Gandhi, who married Robert Vadra
+In 1972, the couple had a daughter, Priyanka Gandhi, who is married to Robert Vadra

-After Rajiv Gandhi's younger brother Sanjay Gandhi died unexpectedly in an airplane crash, Shankaracharya Swami Shri Swaroopanand, a saint from Badrinath, visited the family's house to offer his condolences and advised Rajiv not to fly aeroplanes and instead 'dedicate himself to the service of the nation'
+After Rajiv Gandhi's younger brother Sanjay Gandhi died in an aeroplane crash, Shankaracharya Swami Shri Swaroopanand, a saint from Badrinath, visited the family's house to offer his condolences and advised Rajiv Gandhi not to fly aeroplanes and instead 'dedicate himself to the service of the nation'

-70 members of the Congress party signed a proposal and went to Indira Gandhi, urging Rajiv Gandhi to enter politics.
-Indira Gandhi told them it was Rajiv's decision whether to enter politics.
-When he was questioned about it, he replied, "If my mother gets help from it, then I will enter politics".
-Rajiv Gandhi entered politics on February 16, 1981, when he addressed a national farmers' rally in Delhi.
-He was still an employee of Air India during this time
+Several members of the Congress party signed a proposal and went to Indira Gandhi, urging her to tell Rajiv Gandhi to enter politics.
+Indira Gandhi told them it was Rajiv's decision whether to enter politics or not.
+Rajiv Gandhi made his foray into politics on February 16, 1981, when he addressed a national farmers' rally in Delhi.
+He was still an employee of Air India during that time

-Rajiv Gandhi sworn-in as the seventh Prime Minister of India on October 31, 1984, as his mother's assassinated, the same day, by her own bodyguards.
+Rajiv Gandhi was sworn-in as the seventh Prime Minister of India on October 31, 1984, the same day his mother was assassinated by her own bodyguards.
 He was 41 and became the youngest prime minister of India

 Rajiv Gandhi led the Congress Party to a landslide victory in elections to the Lok Sabha in December 1984, and his administration took vigorous measures to reform the government bureaucracy and liberalise the country's economy.

-On relations with Pakistan and Benazir Bhutto, Rajiv Gandhi had said that Bhutto and he have agreed to work together and remove the suspicions and misgivings that have characterised Indo-Pak relations and build bridges of friendship, understanding, and cooperation.
+On relations with Pakistan and Benazir Bhutto, Rajiv Gandhi had said that Bhutto and he had agreed to work together and remove the suspicions and misgivings that characterised Indo-Pak relations and build bridges of friendship, understanding, and cooperation.

-In picture: Former Indian Prime Minister Rajiv Gandhi in conversation with his Pakistan counterpart Benazir Bhutto
+In picture: Former Indian Prime Minister Rajiv Gandhi in conversation with his Pakistan counterpart the late Benazir Bhutto

 In 1987, Rajiv Gandhi was attacked by a Sri Lankan sailor while the Indian premier was inspecting a guard of honour in Colombo

-In picture: Former Indian Prime Minister Rajiv Gandhi and Pakistan President Zia Ul-Haq meets at New York on October 23, 1985
+In picture: Former Indian Prime Minister Rajiv Gandhi and Ex-Pakistan President Zia Ul-Haq meets at New York on October 23, 1985

 Rajiv Gandhi encouraged youth power and said that the development of the country depends only on the awareness of the youth of the country.
-Jawahar Rozgar Yojana was started thus to give jobs to the youth
+Jawahar Rozgar Yojana was one of the schemes launched to create job opportunities for the youth

 In picture: Rajiv Gandhi with Simi Garewal